ozkary/ozkary.github.io/_posts/2023/2023-06-10-data-engineering-process-fundamentals-data-warehouse-transformation.md

 ---
-title: "Data Engineering Process Fundamentals - Data Warehouse and Transformation"
+title: "Data Engineering Process Fundamentals - Data Warehouse Model and Transformation"
-excerpt: "A data pipeline is a workflow of tasks that can be executed in Docker containers.
-The execution, scheduling, managing and monitoring of the pipeline is refer as orchestration.
-In order to support the operations of the pipeline and its orchestration, we need to build a VM and data lake cloud resources.
-By selecting the appropriate programming language and orchestration tools, we can construct resilient pipelines capable of scaling and meeting evolving data demands effectively."
+excerpt: "Design and implementation are two pivotal phases for our data warehouse solution.
+In the design phase, we lay the groundwork by defining the database system, schema model, and technology stack required to support the data warehouse's implementation and operations.
+This stage ensures a solid infrastructure for data storage and management."
 last_modified_at: 2023-06-10T13:00:00
 header:
   teaser: "../assets/2023/ozkary-data-engineering-process-data-warehouse-design.png"
-  teaserAlt: "Ozkary Data Engineering Process Data Warehouse and Transformation"
+  teaserAlt: "Ozkary Data Engineering Process Data Warehouse Model and Transformation"
 tags:
   - pipelines
   - cloud-engineering